manjunathsirur1994/Data_Science_Resource_Book/Course I - Machine Learning by Andrew NG, Standford University/Chapter 2: Linear Regression.md

 Equation of Straight Line from 2 Points
-The equation of a straight line is written using the y = mx + b, where m is the slope (Gradient) and b is y-intercept (where the line crosses the Y axis).
+The equation of a straight line is written using

+y = mx + b,

+where m is the slope (Gradient) and b is y-intercept (where the line crosses the Y axis).

 Once we get the equation of a straight line from 2 points in space in y = mx + b format, we can use the same equation to predict the points at different values of x which result in a straight line.